ldonoso/full-stack-course/full-stack-course.md

 ### Creating users

-Let's implement a route for creating new users.
 The password hash is the output of a one-way hash function applied to the user's password.
 It is never wise to store unencrypted plaintext passwords in the database\!

-Let's install the [bcrypt](https://github.com/kelektiv/node.bcrypt.js) package for generating the password hashes:
+Let's install the bcrypt package for generating the password hashes:

     npm install bcrypt --save